MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

 ### [Python](#tab/tabid-python)

-1. Run the following at your terminal:
+1. Run the following command at your terminal:

     ```
     python host.py